complxalgorithm/baesick-theme/README.md

-# Baesick - Skeleton WordPress Theme
+# Baesick - Bootstrap/Skeleton WordPress Theme
 -------------------------------------

 This is a very minimal responsive [Bootstrap](https://getbootstrap.com/)-based WordPress starter theme forked from wycks' WP-Skeleton-Theme, which itself is based on [Skeleton](https://getskeleton.com).